danielsickels/lab-portfolio/comptia-a+/README.md

 ## Overview

 This guide outlines the **CompTIA A+ 220-1101 troubleshooting methodology** - a systematic 10-step process for resolving technical issues efficiently and effectively.
 This methodology ensures thorough problem resolution while maintaining system integrity and preventing future occurrences.
+Note: These steps are outlined in a course created by professor messer, provided via YouTube.
+An example we follow is illustrated within the video.

 ---